alphagov/government-service-design-manual/service-manual/service-managers/transformation-partner.md

 ## Tool and platform selection

-The supplier will be involved in the selection of tools and platforms for the project.
+The partner will be involved in the selection of tools and platforms for the project.
 They will need to be aligned with the [Government Service Design Manual][designmanual] while making these selections.

-The supplier should not be predisposed to building solutions based upon products for which they are also the vendor.
+The partner should not be predisposed to building solutions based upon products for which they are also the vendor.
 They should be able to make judgements on the applicability to particular situations of alternatives such as:

 * Mainstream vs cutting-edge.
 Examples might include:
     * Java vs. Ruby vs. Clojure